 How to Select Files and Folders in Windows 10

-Although selecting a file, folder, or other object in Windows 10 may seem particularly boring, it swings the doors wide open for further tasks: deleting, renaming, moving, copying, and performing other file-juggling tricks.
+Although selecting a file, folder, or other object in Windows 10 may seem particularly boring, it swings the doors wide open for further tasks: deleting, renaming, moving, copying files, and performing other file-juggling tricks.

 To select a single item, just click it.
 To select several files and folders, hold down the Ctrl key when you click the names or icons.
 Each name or icon stays highlighted when you click the next one.